Geometric quantum discord through the Schatten 1-norm

-Quantum discord is an information-theoretic measure of non-classical correlations, initially proposed by Ollivier and Zurek~\cite{Ollivier}, which goes beyond entanglement (separable states can have nonzero discord) and whose characterization has attracted much attention during the last decade (see Refs.~\cite{Modi,Celeri,Sarandy:12} for a review and Ref.~\cite{Gu:12} for an operational interpretation).
-It arises as a difference between the total correlation in a bipartite system (as measured by the mutual information) before and after a local measurement is performed over one of the subsystems.
-From an analytical point of view, the evaluation of the quantum discord is a hard task, even for (general) two-qubit states, since an optimization procedure is required for the conditional entropy over all local generalized measurements on one party.
-In this scenario, closed expressions are known only for classes of states~\cite{Luo,Ali,Giorda,Adesso,Li}.
+Quantum discord is an information-theoretic measure of non-classical correlations, initially proposed by Ollivier and Zurek~\cite{Ollivier}, which goes beyond entanglement (i.e., separable states can have nonzero discord) and whose characterization has attracted much attention during the last decade (see Ref.~\cite{Modi} for a review and Ref.~\cite{Gu:12} for an operational interpretation).
+From an analytical point of view, the evaluation of quantum discord is a difficult task, even for (general) two-qubit states, since an optimization procedure is required for the conditional entropy over all local generalized measurements.
+In this scenario, closed expressions are known only for classes of states~\cite{Luo,Ali}.